APR 6TH · 2026

 TIMING IS EVERYTHING

-Especially in this play, using lights at the right time is key.
+Using lights at the right time is key.
 You can use calculated blackouts to reset an audience's brain.
 You can flash or flicker lights to snag attention.
 Or even use long fades to slow things down.
 If changing lights, timing is critical, because the speed of change can manipulate perceived tempo.
 And in our case, that will be game pace.

 Devoid Game - Saprobe Nest Boss